ray-x/forgit.nvim/README.md

 Interactive git commands with fzf.

+An elevator pitch:
+ * Providing the most efficient way to view local/remote branches, commits, files, diffs, stashes, etc. in neovim.
+ Get what you want in 2~5 keystrokes from cmd line?
+ * Are you sure your 'p' key bind is `pull` or `push`?
+Your 'c' key bind is `commit` or `checkout`?
+ * Do you stackoverflow the git commands e.g. rebase/stash/pick?
+ * Do you feel the integration of git and your setup is not efficient enough?

 Highlights
  * fzf the files you changed in your PR
  * fzf branches and diff with diff tools of your choice